Professional Development Offerings

 School Bullying Through the Eyes of a Survivor

 Jodee Blanco, author of the New York Times best-selling memoir Please Stop Laughing at Me… and an award-winning series of books on bullying, brings her audience inside the heart and mind of the bullied child, and lets them see the world through their compelling point of view.
-As the nation’s first survivor turned activist/expert, she will also share some of her most unforgettable experiences working deep inside the trenches of America’s schools over two decades.
-This presentation is intense, inspirational and cuts to the core of what it means to be a bullied child through the perspective of only someone who was bullied herself and who holds hundreds of bullied students in her arms every day as they pour their hearts out to her, can understand.
+As the nation’s first survivor turned activist/expert, she will also share some of her most unforgettable experiences working deep in the trenches of America’s schools over two decades.
+This presentation is intense, inspirational, and cuts to the core of what it means to be a bullied child through the perspective of only someone who was bullied herself and holds hundreds of bullied students in her arms every day as they pour their hearts out to her, can understand.
 Includes specific strategies, scripted verbiage, intervention techniques, and life-saving approaches to working with any student in pain.

 Triage for the Bullied and the Bully

-Highlights include: what you should never say to a bullied child and why; what you should say and do; how the bully and the victim are flipsides of the same coin and how to identify and assist both; the two types of bullying and why one is innocuous and the other dangerous; the two types of popular students; the typical profile of the bullied child; how to intervene with a bullied child one-on-one; how to intervene with a group; why traditional punishment doesn’t always work and how to supplement it with an innovative alternative called Compassionate Discipline; how to deal with the parents of bullies and/or victims; how to spot the warning signs a victim may be suicidal or contemplating retaliation; where to turn for support; and other vital information.
+Highlights include: what you should never say to a bullied child and why; what you should say and do; how the bully and the victim are flipsides of the same coin and how to identify and assist both; the two types of bullying and why one is innocuous and the other dangerous; the two types of popular students; the typical profile of the bullied child; how to intervene one-on-one with a bullied child; how to intervene with a group; why traditional punishment doesn’t always work and how to supplement it with an innovative alternative called Compassionate Discipline; how to deal with the parents of bullies and/or victims; how to spot the warning signs a victim may be suicidal or contemplating retaliation; where to turn for support; and other vital information.

-This is a thought-provoking and exciting session that not only informs participants, but also celebrates their energy and commitment to youth.
+This is a thought-provoking and exciting session that not only informs participants but also celebrates their energy and commitment to youth.

 The Compassionate Classroom

-Rehabilitation and redemption, the ability to look inside oneself and want to change requires not just desire but opportunity.
+Rehabilitation and redemption, the ability to look inside oneself and want to change, requires not just desire but opportunity.
 Traditional punishment alone is counterintuitive to the fulfillment of that opportunity.
 It only makes an angry child angrier and an insensitive child more insensitive.
 It’s time to cultivate a new paradigm in behavior modification that helps kids access their empathy and develop it like a muscle.
 Bullying survivor, expert and New York Times bestselling author Jodee Blanco, offers a fresh, exciting alternative to traditional punishment that can be used on its own or to supplement a school’s existing disciplinary guidelines.
 Full of specific strategies, insights, and practical examples, this presentation shows schools how to work with students and their parents step-by-step in co-creating an environment that’s kinder, more forgiving and tolerant.